 In this section you'll find all you need to know about getting in and out of Prague, as well as around the city with general ease.

 - Car rental

 Car rentalExpect to pay from 450Kč/day for a car but this one will come emblazoned in advertising and if you’re not fussy about perceived image, the Škoda Fabia is a great and cheap drive.
 You must be over 18 to drive, and you must carry your driving licence, a vehicle registration card and an ownership certificate or rental agreement at all times.
 Most foreign driving licences are honoured, including those issued in Canada, USA and the EU.
 New Zealand and Australian drivers should have an international driving licence.
 In the city, the speed limit is 50km/h, while outside urban areas, the speed limit is 90km/h and for highways 130km/h.
 Seatbelts are compulsory in the front and back seats and lights must be switched on at all times.

-Trams trundle around town every few minutes; useful lines are N°22 and 23 which run from the centre up to the rear entrance of the castle, saving you the uphill walk.
+Trams trundle around town every few minutes; useful lines are N°22 which runs from the centre up to the rear entrance of the castle, saving you the uphill walk and N°17 which runs along the river and close to Old Town Square.
 The metro connects the two main train stations and Florenc bus station to the centre and runs up to just after midnight, after which the night trams (the warm mobile home to many a smelly tramp) take over, zipping in all directions from the Lazarská stop (H-5) every half hour.
-Tram information is on the red signs at each stop and is generally correct assuming of course that some worn out Škoda hasn’t died on the tram lines.
+Tram timetables are on the red signs at each stop and is generally correct.

-Beware of Prague's ultra-professional pickpockets, especially on trams N°22 and 23 and in busy metro cars; consider waiting for the next train if it looks squeezed.
+Beware of Prague's ultra-professional pickpockets, especially on trams N 22 and 18 and in busy metro cars; consider waiting for the next train if it looks squeezed.

 Airline officesMore and more airlines, low cost or scheduled, are flying out of Prague's developing airport.